Madonna impersonator: Selected cultural depictions

-In 2014, an editor commented she is one of the "classics" female celebrities names that accumulate "numerous" impersonators in U.S contests.
+In 2014, an editor commented she is one of the "classics" female celebrities names who accumulate "numerous" impersonators in U.S contests.
 Coty Alexander, for example, have appeared in Legends in Concert, Las Vegas' longest-running tribute show according to Los Angeles Times in 2015.
 In Ibero-America, she has been performed in programs such as Mi nombre es..., Buscando una estrella, or both Chilean and Peruvian TV series Yo Soy.
 In Tu cara me suena from Spain, she has been imitated multiple times, included performers by Anna Simon, Carolina Ferre, Llum Barrera, Rosa López and Lucía Jiménez.

 Satirical imitation have been also documented.
 Actor Joaquín Reyes made a Madonna impersonation at La Hora Chanante, which Spanish newspaper La Vanguardia later included as one of his best imitations on TV.
 Mexican trans woman performer, Alejandra Bogue ("La Bogue") dedicated a monologue series called No soy Madonna pero soy la Bogue which led to be toured in several theaters around the country.
 In 2022, Brazilian performer Michele Da Costa also personified Madonna at Melbourne International Comedy Festival with her show called Like a Virgo.
 Others satirical references, include videos like "Just Lose It" by Eminem or "Like a Surgeon" and "Perform This Way" both by "Weird Al" Yankovic.

 A tribute show is also vaguely another form.
 Spanish actress Claudia Molina was hired to be Madonna in the Spanish tribute show, Remember.
 Live tribute to Madonna.
 Although Moline clarified she was an actress, not "a Madonna impersonator".
-Advertised events, like the opening of club Tao in 2019 with famed attendees included Indya Moore, G-Eazy and David Arquette, used Madonna impersonators.
+Advertised events, such as when Tao Group Hospitality opened its restaurant Cathédrale in New York with famed attendees included Indya Moore, G-Eazy and David Arquette, used Madonna impersonators.